bloominstituteoftechnology/Intro-Django/guides/day1.md

     content = models.TextField(blank=True)
 ```

 Add any additional fields you would like as well.
+Check out the [Django docs](https://docs.djangoproject.com/es/2.1/ref/models/fields/) for more details on what fields the Model class makes available to us.

 We also need something to serve as a unique identifier for each record.
 We’ll
 use something called a UUID for this: